chrisraro/Giya/DEVELOPMENT_DOCUMENTATION.md

 - `/auth/role-selection` - No longer needed with consolidated signup flow

 ### Updated Flow
-1. User visits `/auth/signup`
+1. User visits `/auth/signup` or `/auth/login`
+2. On login page, user can either:
+   - Sign in with email/password
+   - Sign in with Google (redirects directly to Google OAuth)
+3. After Google authentication:
+   - If user exists in database, redirect to their dashboard
+   - If user doesn't exist, redirect to signup page
-2. User selects their role
+4. On signup page, user selects their role
-3. User fills in required fields for their role
+5. User fills in required fields for their role
-4. User can either:
+6. User can either:
    - Sign up with email/password
    - Continue with Google (validates fields first)
-5. After authentication, user is redirected to role-specific setup wizard
+7. After authentication, user is redirected to role-specific setup wizard
-6. After setup, user is redirected to their dashboard
+8. After setup, user is redirected to their dashboard

 ### Authentication Flow
 1. Users sign up or log in through Supabase Auth